 - Neighborhood: many pleasant single-family homes with gardens.

-Where to live near Berlin: Great for students and tight budgets
+Where to live in Berlin’s suburbs: Great for students and tight budgets

 On the outskirts of Berlin, Teltow has followed the city through its trials and tribulations, serving as a border between West Berlin and East Germany.
 The old town is now a heritage site, and new developments continue to spring up to provide affordable housing for workers flocking to Berlin.
 Its location provides easy access to higher education colleges in both Berlin and Potsdam.